raspberrypilearning/persuasive-data-presentation/en/step_3.md

 title: Example decomposition
 ---

-Does your idea require a drawing to appear on the screen based on data in a text file?
+Does your idea require a drawing to appear on the screen based on data in a text or csv file?
 If so, you can break this problem down in the following way:

 1. Write the code for drawing a shape or loading an image
 2. Make the image appear in the centre of the screen to test it
-3. Load the required data from the text file
+3. Load the required data from the text or csv file
 4. `print()` the data that you need for the image location to check that the code works
 5. Use the data to place the image in the correct location